couchbase/fleece/README.md

 * **Very fast to read:** No parsing is needed, and the data can be navigated and read without any heap allocation.
 Fleece objects are internal pointers into the raw data.
 Arrays and dictionaries can be random-accessed.
 Performance on real-world-scale data has been clocked at 20x that of JSON.
 (Want proof?
 See the [benchmark](Performance.md).)
 * **Compact:** Simple values will be about the same size as JSON.
 Complex ones may be much smaller, since repeated values, especially strings, only need to be stored once.
 * **Efficient to convert into native objects:** Numbers are binary, strings are raw UTF-8 without quoting, binary data is not base64-encoded.
 Storing repeated values once means they only need to be converted into native objects once.
+* **Appendable:** Fleece is what's known as a [persistent data structure](https://en.wikipedia.org/wiki/Persistent_data_structure).
+A Fleece document can be mutated by appending data to it.
+The mutation is in effect a delta, so it's usually much smaller than the original document.
+And the original document is unchanged, which is great for concurrency as well as (simple) version control.

-## Contents
+## What You Get

 * Documentation, including
     * The [design document](Fleece.md), with details on the data format
     * An [example](Example.md) showing the details of the encoding of a specific data structure, and a walkthrough of what happens when a program works with the resulting Fleece objects
     * [Performance](Performance.md) figures based on the included test suite, including comparisons to JSON parsing using Apple's Foundation framework
-* A C++ reference implementation, including
+* A C++ reference implementation, including:
     * Encoder and decoder/accessors
     * Extensions for converting JSON directly to Fleece or vice versa
-    * Extensions for encoding from and decoding to Objective-C (Foundation) object trees.
+    * Extensions for encoding from and decoding to Objective-C (Foundation) object trees
+    * Extensions for mutable values, making it easy to modify Fleece documents and then save them again
+    * Extensions for delta compression
     * Unit tests
     * Some simple performance benchmarks
 * C++ and C APIs
 * A command-line tool, `fleece`, that can convert JSON to Fleece or vice versa, or dump Fleece data in a human-readable form that shows the internal structure
+* Some experimental stuff:
+    * A [Hash-Array-Mapped Trie](https://en.wikipedia.org/wiki/Hash_array_mapped_trie) implementation for building highly scaleable hash tables in Fleece
+    * At the other extreme, an extremely compact binary tree of strings that might find a use someday

 ## FAQ